 The effective date of a Service-Connected or Nonservice-Connected Disability Retirement is set by statute.
-Generally, the effective date is the later of either the date a member's Disability Retirement Application is filed or the day following the last day the member received regular compensation.
+Generally, it is the later of either the date a member's Disability Retirement Application is filed or the day following the last day the member received regular compensation

-A member may request and be granted an effective date that is earlier than the date their application was filed if they prove that the application filing was delayed by either: (i) administrative oversight or (ii) an inability to ascertain the permanency of the member's incapacity until a time after the member last received regular compensation.
+A member may request and be granted an effective date that is earlier than the date their application was filed if they prove the application filing was delayed by either: (i) administrative oversight or (ii) an inability to ascertain the permanency of the member's incapacity until a time after the member last received regular compensation.

 An effective date may also be delayed until the expiration of compensated leave time and workers' compensation disability pay.
 Members are advised to contact our Disability Section at (714) 558-6200 and obtain accurate information regarding the effect of workers' compensation or employer-sponsored leave benefits when applying for disability retirement.
-Important information is also contained in OCERS

-Administrative Procedure (OAP) regarding the Effective Date of Disability Retirement Allowance, which is found at: www.ocers.org/sites/main/files/file-attachments/effective date of disability retirement allowance.pdf.
+Important information is also contained in OCERS Administrative Procedure (OAP) regarding the Effective Date of Disability Retirement Allowance, which is found at: www.ocers.org/sites/main/files/fileattachments/effective_date_of_disability_retirement_allowance.pdf.
+Disability Retirement ocers.org/sites/main/files/file-attachments/administrative review and hearing policy 0.pdf.
+You may contact our Disability section at (714) 558-6200 to request a print copy.

-Disability Retirement Hearing and Appeal Process
+Hearing and Appeal Process